 How to protect themselves with personal preventive practices.

-How to properly wear, handle, and care for personal protective equipment and non-medical masks.
+How to properly wear, handle, and care for personal protective equipment and masks.

 How to safely use cleaning and disinfection chemicals.